How to Remineralize Teeth?

 A person looks like having toothache

-Tooth demineralization is primarily caused by the interaction of acids with tooth enamel.
-These can be dietary acids or simply acids produced by the bad bacteria in our mouth.
+Teeth lose minerals, a process known as demineralization, primarily due to the interaction of acids with tooth enamel.
+These acids can come from our diet or be produced by harmful bacteria in the mouth.

 Bad Bacteria & Plaque